-- A. The OIEEOTitle IX coordinator shall notify the Respondentrespondent in writing of the outcome of the investigation, including the alleged violation(s) determined and stated in the investigative report...
-The notice of pre-hearing meeting shall include a summary of the Complaint complaint, the alleged policy violation(s), the date and time of the pre-hearing meeting, and if applicable, interim restrictions or remedies. - B. Notices shall be sent to the Respondent's respondent's official University email address or last know mailing address no less than two (2) business days prior to a scheduled meeting.
-For Registered Student Organizations registered student organizations, the notice shall be mailed to the Organization's organization's representative, typically the President on file with the Office of Student Involvement.
-Failure to read and comply with the notice is not suitable grounds for an appeal. - C. The OIEEO Title IX Coordinator schedules meetings and hearings.
-The meeting time and date of the pre-hearing meeting or formal hearing is determined by the Respondent's respondent's and Complaining Witness' complaining witness' class or work schedule and the availability of the OIEEO, the University Representative, the Hearing Officer and Title IX Investigator, Hearing Panel members, and other witnesses.
+- A. The OIEEO shall notify the Respondent and Complaining Witness in writing of the outcome of the investigation, including the alleged violation(s) determined and stated in the investigative report.
+The notice of pre-hearing meeting shall include a summary of the Complaint, the alleged violation(s), the date and time of the pre-hearing meeting, and if applicable, interim restrictions or remedies. - B. Notices shall be sent to the Respondent's and Complaining Witness's official University email address or last know mailing address no less than two (2) business days prior to a scheduled meeting.
+For Registered Student Organizations, the notice shall be mailed to the Organization's representative, typically the President on file with the Office of Student Involvement.
+Failure to read and comply with the notice is not suitable grounds for an appeal. - C. The OIEEO schedules meetings and hearings.
+The meeting time and date of the pre-hearing meeting or formal hearing is determined by the Respondent's and Complaining Witness' class or work schedule and the availability of the OIEEO, the University Representative, the Hearing Officer and Hearing Panel members, and other witnesses.
 A meeting or formal hearing shall only be rescheduled for good cause.